A handful of incumbents trailing narrowly in Washington state Legislature races

 Voters are tasked with choosing replacements for 36th District Rep. Gael Tarleton, D-Seattle, who is running for Secretary of State, and for 37th District Rep. Eric Pettigrew, R-Renton, who is retiring this year.

-Meanwhile, former House Speaker Rep. Frank Chopp, D-Seattle, faces Democratic challenger Jessi Murray and Sherae Lascelles of the Seattle People’s party for a 43rd District seat.
+Meanwhile, former House Speaker Rep. Frank Chopp, D-Seattle, faces Democratic challenger Jessi Murray and Sherae Lascelles of the Seattle People’s Party for a 43rd District seat.
 It is Chopp’s first reelection bid since stepping down from the leadership perch he held for a generation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.